 Free Diagnostic Maths Test For Primary And Secondary Schools And How To Create Your Own

 A diagnostic maths test is designed to identify students’ misconceptions or knowledge gaps.
-They are used to inform teachers’ decisions about the next stage of a lesson or programme of study.
+They inform teachers’ decisions about the next stage of a lesson or programme of study.

 What is a diagnostic maths test?

-A diagnostic maths test is a type of formative assessment or assessment for learning.
-Unlike summative assessments that are used to measure learning and track progress, a diagnostic assessment allows teachers to understand where knowledge gaps lie among students before, during or after a lesson has been taught.
+Diagnostic maths tests are a type of formative assessment or assessment for learning.
+Unlike summative assessments, which measure learning and track progress, a diagnostic assessment tools allows teachers to understand where knowledge gaps lie among students before, during or after a lesson.

 Structure and format of a diagnostic maths test